urlbox/urlbox-dotnet/Urlbox/Urlbox/README.md

 - Google Cloud Storage
 - Digital Ocean Spaces

-Though if there's another cloud provider you would like to use, you're more than willing to reach out to us if you're struggling to get setup.
+Though if there's another cloud provider you would like to use, please try to reach out to us if you're struggling to get setup.

 We allow for public CDN hosts, private buckets and buckets with object locking enabled.